lucidrains/DALLE2-pytorch/README.md

 - [x] just take care of the training for the decoder in a wrapper class, as each unet in the cascade will need its own optimizer
 - [x] bring in tools to train vqgan-vae
 - [x] add convnext backbone for vqgan-vae (in addition to vit [vit-vqgan] + resnet)
+- [x] make sure DDPMs can be run with traditional resnet blocks (but leave convnext as an option for experimentation)
 - [ ] become an expert with unets, cleanup unet code, make it fully configurable, port all learnings over to https://github.com/lucidrains/x-unet (test out unet² in ddpm repo)
 - [ ] copy the cascading ddpm code to a separate repo (perhaps https://github.com/lucidrains/denoising-diffusion-pytorch) as the main contribution of dalle2 really is just the prior network
 - [ ] transcribe code to Jax, which lowers the activation energy for distributed training, given access to TPUs